daronphang/coding_resources/_GO/pointers.md

 ### Basics

 A variable that is used to store the memory address of another variable (in hexadecimal format).
 Also termed as special variables.
 Pointers declared on types and variables are slightly different.

+Default value or zero-value of a pointer (uninitialized) is always nil.

 ```
 *operator   Dereferencing operator used to declare pointer variable and access the value stored in address